 Once you’re aware that your customer is angry then your first priority is to put yourself into a customer’s service mindset.
 Only use positive words when talking.
 Replace negative words with positive ones instead.
 Tell yourself you will do your best or that you will try your hardest instead.

 There is nothing like believing in yourself to create a successful reality.
-Give yourself the benefit of the doubt and believe that you will succeed at fulfilling your goals.
+Give yourself the benefit of the doubt and believe that you will succeed in fulfilling your goals.

 Step Two: Addressing the Right Issue